JJ/raku-io-string/README.md

 ```

-# DESCRIPTION
+## DESCRIPTION

-Sometimes you want to use code that deals with files (or other file-like objects), but you don't want to mess around with creating temporary files.
-This includes uses like APIs that for some reason don't accept strings as well as files as targets, mocking I/O, or capturing output written to the terminal.
+Sometimes you want to use code that deals with files (or other file-like
+objects), but you don't want to mess around with creating temporary files.
+This
+includes uses like APIs that for some reason don't accept strings as well as
+files as targets, mocking I/O, or capturing output written to the
+terminal.
 That's why this module exists.
 Loosely based on Perl 5's IO::String.

-# TODO
+## TODO

   * Input as well as output
   * Handle encodings

+## LICENSE

+(c) `hoelzro`, 2017.
+Released under the MIT [license](LICENSE)